+Pre-disability Earnings means:

-Pre-disability Earnings means Your regular monthly rate of pay, not counting bonuses, commissions, tips and tokens, overtime pay or any other fringe benefits or extra compensation, in effect on the first Monday in October of the prior calendar year immediately prior to the last day You were Actively at Work before You became Disabled.
-Pre-disability Earnings are calculated over the 12 months immediately prior to the first Monday each October and will be effective the January 1st through December 31st of the following year.
+- 1) Your regular monthly rate of pay, not counting commissions, bonuses, tips and tokens, overtime pay or any other fringe benefits or extra compensation, in effect on the last day You were Actively at Work; plus - 2) any income received from the management Short Term Incentive Plan.

-If You were hired after the first Monday in October, Pre-disability Earnings means Your regular monthly rate of pay in effect on Your date of hire, not counting bonuses, commissions, tips and tokens, overtime pay or any other fringe benefits or extra compensation.
+Pre-disability Earnings does not include bonuses, commissions, tips and tokens, overtime pay or ay other fringe benefits or extra compensation.